leon4rd/test/README.md

-## How did Darth Vader know what Luke was getting for Christmas?
-He felt his presents.
+## Guy told me today he did not know what cloning is.
+I told him, "that makes 2 of us."